MrityunjayChaudhary01/oss-audit-24BSA10191/README.md

 ---

-## 🧠 Description of Scripts
+## Description of Scripts

-### 🔹 Script 1: System Identity
+### Script 1: System Identity

-This script displays basic system information such as user name, OS details, kernel version, and current date.
-It helps in understanding the environment in which the software is running.
+This script shows basic system information such as the user name, OS details, kernel version, and current date.
+It helps in understanding the environment where the software runs.

 ---

-### 🔹 Script 2: Package Inspector
+### Script 2: Package Inspector

-This script checks whether Git is installed on the system or not.
-It also displays the version and installation path of Git.
+This script checks if Git is installed on the system.
+It also shows the version and installation path of Git.

 ---

-### 🔹 Script 3: Disk Auditor
+### Script 3: Disk Auditor

-This script analyzes disk usage including total, used, and free space.
-It also lists files present in the current directory.
+This script reviews disk usage, including total, used, and free space.
+It lists files present in the current directory.

 ---

-### 🔹 Script 4: Log Analyzer
+### Script 4: Log Analyzer

-This script reads system logs and searches for specific keywords like "error".
-It counts occurrences and displays recent log entries.
+This script reads system logs and looks for specific keywords like "error."
+It counts occurrences and shows recent log entries.

 ---

-### 🔹 Script 5: Manifest Generator
+### Script 5: Manifest Generator

-This script takes user input and generates a text file containing project-related information.
+This script collects user input and generates a text file with project-related information.
 It demonstrates file handling and automation.

 ---

-## ▶️ How to Run the Project
+## How to Run the Project

 1. Open terminal (Ubuntu/WSL)
-2. Navigate to scripts folder:
+2. Go to the scripts folder:

    ```
    cd oss-audit-git/scripts